hemerajs/momos/README.md

 ## TODO
-- [X] Use the net/http package to fetch the SSI Content
-- [X] Use [goquery](https://github.com/PuerkitoBio/goquery) to parse a web component
-- [X] Use [httpcache](https://github.com/gregjones/httpcache) to provides an rfc7234 compliant client caching for SSI requests
-- [ ] Generate great debug informations about the structure of your page
+- [ ] Generate useful debug informations about the fragment structure of your page
-- [X] Use single http client and create request with http.NewRequest
-- [X] Start multiple requests concurrently with go channels
 - [ ] Collect metrics
-- [X] Write tests
-- [ ] Stream result
-- [ ] Add `headers` attribute
+- [ ] Add `headers` attribute to pass custom headers to the upstream proxy.
-- [ ] Pass headers from upstream to fragments
+- [ ] Allow fragments to consume specific custom headers from request.

 ### References
 - [Microservice-websites](https://gustafnk.github.io/microservice-websites/#integration-techniques)